pushkarev-alexandr/apushkarev_scripts/README.md

 #### Channels
 - **addNPLayers.py**: Adds N and P layers which are not present in Nuke by default but are very useful
 - **checkChannels.py**: Select two nodes; the script checks if the channels in these two nodes match.
 Useful for comparing if channels are missing or new ones have appeared in a new render
+- **createShuffleNode.py**: Creates a Shuffle2 node and immediately merges rgb into the P or N channel if the Read node's filename contains _P_ or _N_

 #### Colorspace
 - **setColorspace.py**: Hotkeys for colorspaces